 Thank you for your interest in Somerset Place State Historic Site's educational guided tours!
-We hope this packet will be helpful as you decide whether to bring your class to our historic site.
-This packet is designed to provide information about visiting our site, as well as ideas for activities to implement in your classroom before and after your field trip.
-Hopefully these activities will prepare the students for their trip, as well as reinforce what they learned during their experience at Somerset Place.
+We hope this packet will be helpful in your decision-making process to bring your classroom to our historic site.
+This information is designed to provide information about visiting our site, as well as ideas for activities to implement in your classroom before and after your field trip.
+Hopefully these activities will prepare the students for their trip, as well as re-enforce what they learned during their experience at Somerset Place.